-Soy milk, almond, oat, rice, coconut, and even potato!
-The options for alternative milk are endless.
-Chances are if you’re like me, you’ve moved or travelled from a country that already offers alternative milk options when it comes to getting your caffeine hit.
+Soy milk, almond, oat, rice, coconut, and even potato–the options for alternative milk are endless!
+If you’re like me, you’re probably coming from a country where dairy-free options are widely available when grabbing your caffeine fix.

 Japan is a nation of coffee lovers.
-If you like black coffee you’ll be able to get coffee pretty much everywhere (you can even get warm coffee from vending machines!!)
-However, if you prefer a flat white, a cappuccino, or a matcha latte, something with milk in it, a little bit of preparation is needed beforehand!
+If you enjoy black coffee, you’ll have no trouble finding it.
+It’s available almost everywhere, even warm cans from vending machines!
+But if you prefer a flat white, a cappuccino, or a matcha latte, anything that requires milk in it, you might need to do a bit of planning.

 Want to get that cafe-quality coffee at home?
 Why not try Kappu Coffee, a Japanese coffee subscription that delivers straight to your door?
 Make sure to have a look at the post for 5% off your order!